Professors are delivering instruction online through the remainder of the semester. SU updates and resources regarding COVID-19 are posted here.

-Our international relations minor is an especially good choice for students interested in studying internationally or working for global businesses.
+Our international relations minor is an especially good choice for students interested in diplomacy, international development and international nonprofit work.

 You'll explore foreign policy, interstate trade, cooperation and war from a variety of perspectives while studying the relationships between countries, governments, peoples and organizations.